EmmanuelAlcime/sass_one_page/README.md

   2.  **Blocks, Elements and Modifiers (B.E.M )**
-      No matter what methodology you choose to use in your projects, you will benefit from the advantages of more structured CSS and UI.
+      No matter what methodology you choose to use in your projects, you will benefit from the advantages of more structured **CSS** and **UI**.

       Some styles are less strict and more flexible, while others are easier to understand and adapt in a team.